Motorbike Accident Compensation Claims

-To make a motorbike accident claim, you should:
+Before you make a motorbike accident compensation claim, you should:

 - Write down as much detail as you can remember about the accident, including what happened and who was involved.
 Keep any names, addresses and contact details of people involved and witnesses